Quantum channels and memory effects: Quantum channels: basic definitions and properties

 Here $\mathfrak{S} ({\cal H}_{Q})$ and $\mathfrak{S} ({\cal H}_{Q'})$ stand for the sets of density operators (non-negative operators with unit trace) defined on the Hilbert spaces ${\cal H}_{Q}$, ${\cal H}_{Q'}$ (the latter may be different in general) associated, respectively, to the input and output system (unless explicitly stated in what follows it is assumed that these spaces are finite dimensional).
-To comply with the prescription of quantum mechanics the map $\Phi$ must be~\cite{Kraus83,L75,Holevo72,Stine55} \begin{itemize}
+Since $\rho_{Q^{\prime}}$ must be a valid density operator it results natural to require the map $\Phi$ to be: \begin{itemize}